Grounded-DI/DI-Apps/Top_75_Deterministic_Apps.md

 ## 🧠 Core Engines + Governance

 - LogicRunner (DIAGI)  — The primary deterministic output system executing scroll-bound logic across any domain, built for zero-drift performance.
-- ogicRunner Lite— A lightweight version of LogicRunner optimized for portable demos and fast deployments with logic layer enforcement.
+- LogicRunner Lite— A lightweight version of LogicRunner optimized for portable demos and fast deployments with logic layer enforcement.
 - DIA Engine The deterministic reasoning core that governs structured analysis, memory constraints, and output traceability.
 - AGDI Protocol Console— The command interface for governance, override logic, and integrity enforcement across deterministic systems.
 - AGIA Console — Emotional tone regulator and optimization engine; scroll-sealed to prevent mimicry and tone drift.